Angela Nicholson and the AP team run through the best camera bags for photographers and videographers to buy, with options for all budgets.

 - 16in laptop sleeve

-As it’s a rear-opening bag, you need to remove the Wandrd Prvke 31 from your back before you can access all your gear, making it more secure.
-However, there’s a small side opening that gives you quick access to a section of the lower part of the bag, which is perfect when you want to swap lenses.
+As it’s a rear-opening bag, I need to remove the Wandrd Prvke 31 from the back before I can access all my gear, but it also makes it more secure.
+However, there’s a small side opening that gives quick access to a section of the lower part of the bag, which is perfect when I just want to swap lenses.

 Read our Wandrd Prvke 31 Backpack V3 review.